a good vet can be tricky. Many vets are wonderful with

 for the general family

 - How do you treat a mild

 IVDD episode with pain only?
-When there are
+When there is

 - What period of crate rest do you recommend?
 Is

-that actually in a crate or just keeping the dog
+that actually in a crate (recovery suite) or just

 - How do you feel about pain management?

 - What surgeon would you send me to if my dog